HubertWojcik10/mlops_project/reports/README.md

 >
 > Answer:

+---
+We were surprised to see that we used only a dollar of credits!
+The most expensive service was **hubert i need help here because i cant access the cost**
---- question 27 fill here --- Keerthi
+--- Keerthi

 ### Question 28